invalidusernamecalled/automate-office-close/README.md

 + the python script contains the saving (`remember`) logic and the UI.
 + Anomaly: In some cases files may not be saved before closing but users most likely will be prompted (by Word/Excel) to save them.
 (See Usage Section & Disclaimer for more info)

+`Disclaimer: This software is provided "as is", without any warranty or liability.
+There is no guarantee of merchantability or fitness for a particular purpose, express or implied.
+Use at your own risk.`

 #### dependencies to install
 + `winget install python`
 + `pip install pywin32`